pantoffski/vue-cli-plugin-ftp-deploy/README.md

 the plugin will generate `ftpdeploy` folder and `config.js` inside
 ## Before Use

-add this to your .env
+add this to your .env.local
 ```env
 ftpHost = your-ftp-host
 ftpPort = your-ftp-port